AashishSaini16/Advanced-Flight-Delay-Prediction-System/README.md

 # Advanced Flight Delay Prediction System

 This repository contains a Jupyter notebook for developing a neural network model to predict flight delays using historical aviation data.
 The project uses embeddings for categorical features, SHAP for interpretability, and an interactive widget for real-time predictions, demonstrating preprocessing, model training, evaluation, and deployment-ready insights.
+From a business perspective, this system can help airlines minimize delay-related costs (estimated at $40B+ annually industry-wide), optimize scheduling, reduce passenger compensation claims, and enhance operational efficiency.
+Potentially cutting delay impacts by 15-20% through proactive decision-making.

 ### Dataset Source